The Minute Blog

 What is a Good Credit Score?

-May 11, 2021 | Personal Finance
+Dec 18, 2024 | Personal Finance

-Three Fast Ways You Can Improve Yours.
+Three Fast Ways You Can Improve Yours

-There’s a lot of wiggle room in what is considered a good credit score, ranging from 300 to 850, but if your score is 700 or over, you’re considered doing fairly well.
+There’s a lot of wiggle room in what is considered a good credit score, ranging from 300 to 850, but if your score is 700 or over, you’re doing fairly well.
 Anything over 800 is viewed as excellent.
-It’s possible to get an 850, but very difficult.
+It’s possible to get an 850, but it’s very difficult.

-It’s worth noting that most consumers’ credit scores fall in the 600-750 range, although 2020 saw a slight bump in the average FICO® Score☉, up seven points to an average score of 710.
+Notably, most consumers’ credit scores fall in the 600-750 range, although 2020 saw a slight bump in the average FICO® Score☉, up seven points to an average score of 710.
 (1)

 Which One Does My Lender Look At?